jettison-v/dndsy/README.md

     ```

 3.  **Python Environment:**
+    *   Ensure you are using Python 3.11.7.
+If using `pyenv`, it should automatically switch to this version when you `cd` into the directory (due to the `.python-version` file).
+You can verify with `python --version`.
-    *   Create and activate a virtual environment:
+    *   Create and activate a virtual environment.
+This isolates project dependencies:
         ```bash
+        # Make sure you are using Python 3.11.7 before running this
         python -m venv venv
+        # Activate the environment (syntax varies by shell)
-        source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+        source venv/bin/activate  # On Bash/Zsh
+        # venv\Scripts\activate   # On Windows Command Prompt
+        # .\venv\Scripts\Activate.ps1 # On Windows PowerShell
         ```
+    *   Your terminal prompt should now indicate that the `venv` environment is active.

 4.  **Install Dependencies:**
     ```bash